-The laboratory allows examination of the conditions and parameters that effect material strength and durability due to stress, fatigue, fracture and corrosion.
+The laboratory allows examination of the conditions and parameters that affect material strength and durability due to stress, fatigue, fracture and corrosion.
 It is important that materials are tested to determine how they behave throughout their lifecycle.
-The Laboratory contains state-of-the-art modern testing equipment, and is used for education and industry led research.
+The laboratory contains state-of-the-art modern testing equipment, and is used for education and industry-led research.

 A range of inspection, non-destructive testing equipment and structural health monitoring systems are used for crack and stress measurement.
 The laboratory specialises in the testing of non‑standard specimens and components, development of fatigue design rules, acceptance testing and inspection reliability trials.
 Industrial-scale samples can be tested in the laboratory.

 - Fully-equipped workshop and lab technicians for industry led research, teaching and project support.

 - A range of servo-hydraulic materials and fatigue testing facilities as standard test machines or as test rigs built about full or large-scale components.

 - Strain gauges: which link to P3 strain indicator and recording system, which can be linked to a computer for analysis.

 - Fully automated software's for performing KIC and JIC fracture toughness testing and analysis according to standard test methods.